-Trying Yoga for Mental Health Management
+Trying Yoga for Bipolar and Mental Health Management

 I was first introduced to yoga through a DVD I purchased one night at Best Buy.
 The next morning, I opened it and started my yoga practice.